 Taking place over three days in the ridiculously picturesque Tapapakanga Regional Park, just 72km south of Auckland on the Firth of Thames, Splore has been part of my NZ summer DNA ever since I experienced that first festival - thanks to my then-boyfriend (now-hubby).
-Nowhere in the world do I leave feeling more full of certainty about the goodness of mankind and the power we have as humans to unite together in the spirit of love, harmony and community than after Splore.
+Nowhere in the world do I leave feeling more full of certainty about the goodness of mankind and the power we have to be good humans united together in the spirit of love, harmony and community than after Splore.

-From the moment I step onto the Auckland festival site and pitch my tent (home for the duration of the event), life becomes a whole lot more colourful.
+From the moment I step onto the Auckland festival site, life becomes a whole lot more colourful.
 Splore let’s you shake off the shackles of day-to-day existence and spend three days being a BIG KID (or you can bring the kids).
 It’s about meeting new people, swimming, dancing, dressing up and just being you.